gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 - repeated unchanged cross-class contact saturated informational yield without visible endurance-back failure
 - the present band supports reserve coherence inside the tested region
 - the next meaningful boundary question is inferential drift, not one more identical repetition

+These are **internal protocol claims**, not yet decisive external product claims.

+## 4. During later packaging
+Do **not** treat this file as the final proof of commercial value.

+Instead, use it as:
+- internal discipline support
+- specification support
+- compliance support
+- preparation for later comparative operational-advantage testing

+External product claims will require a separate comparative layer asking:

+> When TRIAD is active, what does it do better than baseline approaches?

 ---